 To encourage developers to stay up to date, Docker Desktop displays a reminder two weeks after an update becomes available.
 You can dismiss this daily reminder by clicking Snooze.
 You can skip an update when a reminder appears by clicking the Skip this update option.

 Click Download update When you are ready to download the update.
 This downloads the update in the background.
 After downloading the update, click Update and restart from the Docker menu.
 This installs the latest update and restarts Docker Desktop for the changes to take effect.

 - From the Docker menu, select Troubleshoot and then select Uninstall.

 Uninstalling Docker Desktop destroys Docker containers, images, volumes, and other Docker related data local to the machine, and removes the files generated by the application.
 Refer to the back up and restore data section to learn how to preserve important data before uninstalling.

 Where to go next

-Troubleshooting describes common problems, workarounds, how to run and submit diagnostics, and submit issues.
+- Troubleshooting describes common problems, workarounds, how to run and submit diagnostics, and submit issues.

-FAQs provides answers to frequently asked questions.
+- FAQs provide answers to frequently asked questions.

-Learn Docker provides general Docker tutorials.
+- Get started with Docker provides a general Docker tutorial.